NOAA-RDHPCS/noaa-rdhpcs.github.io/WRITING_GUIDE.md

 corresponding unit abbreviation.
 Do not include a space between the numeral and the percent (%) sign.

-Spell out specific dates such as "October 22, 2024", rather than abbreviating the month or using numbers as in "10/22/2024".
+Spell out specific dates, such as "October 22, 2024", rather than abbreviating the month or using numbers as in "10/22/2024".
 Use the full four-digit year.